matdillen/legendary-generator/README.md

 # legendary-generator

-An R script in development to generate setups for the Marvel Legendary deck-building game by [Upper Deck](https://upperdeckstore.com/games-collectibles/legendary.html).
-Can be used from any R IDE and can be ported to e.g. Google Colab for mobile use (updated notebook to be added soon).
+An Shiny R app in development to generate setups for the Marvel Legendary deck-building game by [Upper Deck](https://upperdeckstore.com/games-collectibles/legendary.html).
+The `app.R` file can be run from an R IDE such as [RStudio](https://rstudio.com/).

-`legscript.Rmd` uses digitized card info to generate setups.
-A few helper functions are available.

-`metrics.Rmd` offers a starting point for automatically analyzing setups in terms of how easy or hard they will be, based on metrics listed in the source files for each card.
-Some metrics can be generated and compared.

-`box organization.xlsx` contains a list of keywords with brief explanations, printable on a double-sides sheet.
-It also contains a few card errata instances and a schematic view of my own box setup.

-`results.xlsx` offers a template for keeping track of games played and their outcome.
-These can be used for evaluation of the metrics generated.

-`data` contains the csv files used and their source xlsx files, which have been designed for easy data addition and also contain field metadata.

-In `ledgen`, a shiny app can be found with a user interface.
-Metrics functionality will also be better supported there.
-The app is still under development and some functions may not be supported yet or be buggy.

 All Marvel Legendary cards released up to this date (2020-17-07) should be present, bar a few promotional cards and cards added in MCU Phase 1 and other game rereleases.
 Errors in transcription may be present.
+Unessential information such as individual hero card names or mastermind tactics names may not be fully transcribed.

+The app is designed to generate 100 setups with each run, depending on all the input parameters.
+Choosing preferential sets may diminish the setup count, possibly to 0.
+The following options are currently supported:

+- Setting preferential cards to be included.
+- Excluding certain expansions.
+- Including a minimum set of cards from certain preferential expansions.
+- Toggling the possibility of epic masterminds.
+- Calculating certain metrics for the setup.
+This includes indicators for wound frequency, probability of escaping villains, deficits for hero colors and more.
+However, their reliability and interpretation is still under development.
+- Adjusting player count.
+Playing solo by the book is not supported and 5 players has been known to throw errors.
+For solo play, playing two hands is recommended.

+A generated setup can be easily copied to clipboard for keeping track of setup outcomes in a spreadsheet.
+An example sheet with some results can be found in `results.xlsx` under `support`.

+Also in `support`, `box organization.xlsx` contains a list of keywords with brief explanations, printable on a double-sides sheet.
+It also contains a few card errata instances and a schematic view of my own box setup.

+`data` contains the csv files used and their source xlsx files, which have been designed for easy data addition and also contain field metadata used in the metrics.